MAIF/otoroshi/manual/src/main/paradox/firstrun/run.md

 # Run Otoroshi

 Now you are ready to run Otoroshi.
-You can run the following command with some tweaks dependencing on how you want to configure Otoroshi.
+You can run the following command with some tweaks depending on the way you want to configure Otoroshi.
 If you want to pass a custom configuration file, use the `-Dconfig.file=/path/to/file.conf` flag in the following commands.

 ## From .zip file